Answered By: Mary Ann Cullen Last Updated: Aug 29, 2019 Views: 71

 Usually, yes.
 You may also place supplementary course material on reserve.
 We even have rocks for geology classes!

-See the Course Reserves page for policies and procedures about placing materials on reserve, including forms for submitting electronic reserves.
+See the Course Reserves for Faculty page for policies and procedures about placing materials on reserve, including forms for submitting electronic reserves.

 Here are some details about different types of reserve materials: